-- A \$10.7 million increase in operating expenses due to the increases in the following: (i) payroll-related expenses of \$5.1 million due to a higher head count to support the expansion of our corporate clinic portfolio and general wage increases to remain competitive in the current labor market; (ii) depreciation expense associated with the expansion of our company-owned or managed clinics portfolio of \$2.2 million; (iii) selling and marketing expenses due to increased local marketing expenditures by the company-owned or managed clinics of \$1.8 million; and (iv) general overhead and administrative expenses to support the expansion of our corporate clinic portfolio of \$1.6 million; plus - A \$0.8 million increase to net loss on disposition or impairment due to certain corporate-owned or managed clinics being designated as held for sale and; partially offset by - An increase in revenues of \$9.9 million from company-owned or managed clinics.
+- A \$10.7 million increase in operating expenses due to the increases in the following: (i) payroll-related expenses of \$5.1 million due to a higher head count to support the expansion of our corporate clinic portfolio and general wage increases to remain competitive in the current labor market; (ii) depreciation expense associated with the expansion of our company-owned or managed clinics portfolio of \$2.2 million; (iii) selling and marketing expenses due to increased local marketing expenditures by the company-owned or managed clinics of \$1.8 million; and (iv) general overhead and administrative expenses to support the expansion of our corporate clinic portfolio of \$1.6 million; plus - A \$0.8 million increase to net loss on disposition or impairment due to certain corporate-owned or managed clinics being designated as held for sale and; partially offset by - An increase in revenues of \$9.9 million from company-owned or managed clinics, \$0.3 million.

-Our franchise operations segment had income from operations of \$13.9 million for the nine months ended September 30, 2023, an increase of \$2.3 million, compared to income from operations of \$11.6 million for the prior year period.
+Our franchise operations segment had income from operations of \$13.9 million \$5.3 million for the nine months ended September 30, 2023 March 31, 2024, an increase of \$2.3 million, \$0.8 million compared to income from operations of \$11.6 million \$4.5 million for the prior year period.
 This increase was primarily due to:

-- An increase of \$3.6 million in total revenues; partially offset by - An increase of \$1.0 million in cost of revenues, primarily due to an increase in regional developer royalties and commissions and an increase of \$0.3 million in operating expenses.
+- An increase of \$3.6 million \$1.0 million in total revenues; partially offset by - An increase of \$1.0 million \$0.2 million in cost of revenues primarily due to an increase in regional developer royalties and commissions and an increase of \$0.3 million in operating expenses. royalties.